Hope Springs Community Farm

 Working on farm projects, connecting with the local community and undertaking work skills training are key aspects of the program.
 Residents receive hands-on training, some of which can be accredited, and can learn about a range of vocations including horticulture, handicrafts or even artisan bread-making.
 Each day, the emphasis is on living and working together to build resilience and confidence to deal with the issues that have led to alcohol and drug dependency.
 The program also features group, peer, and individual counselling and coordinated free time activities.
 In this setting, it is the community itself, and the relationships that are created within it, that are the catalysts for change.

-Please note that this is a minimum 16-week placement and subject to approval, HOPE may provide financial assistance to meet the travel costs for entry and return transport costs of residents back to their community.
+Please note that the program is based on a minimum 16-week commitment and subject to approval, HOPE will pay for the bus travel costs for entry into the program and also the return bus travel costs of clients back to their home community where required.